Book Reviews

 Although the government had a scheme for remission of famine aid to donors, and several zamindars also availed it, Swarnamoyee never did.
 She neither applied for nor received any concession.

-To put the quantum of aid in perspective while the other zamindars, mentioned in the Famine Report published 19 years later, donated enough to feed between 400 to 1800 persons, their efforts paled in comparison to the 5000 persons Swarnamoyee fed every single day during the period.
+To put the quantum of aid in perspective. while the other zamindars as mentioned in the Famine Report published 19 years later, donated enough to feed between 400 to 1800 persons, their efforts paled in comparison to the 5000 persons Swarnamoyee fed every single day during the period.

 “Her services during the several famines astonished even the Imperial British Government who referred to her in their private dispatches with reverence and respect.”